open-power/snap/hardware/sim/README.md

 # Debugging a model
 ## waveform generation
-run_sim with -aet (waveforms enabled, this is the default) starts a tcl script to include signals.
+Calling `run_sim` with -aet (waveforms enabled, this is the default) starts a tcl script to include signals.
 ```
  ncaet.tcl                           # for Cadence irun
  xsaet.tcl                           # for Xilinx xsim